© 2020 CIRANO. All rights reserved.

 A CIRANO Researcher since 2018, Carl-Ardy Dubois is Full Professor and Director of the Department of Health Management, Evaluation and Policy at the École de santé publique de l'Université de Montréal.

-He holds a Ph.D. in public health from the Université de Montréal.
-He previously completed a doctorate in medicine and graduate studies in health services administration, epidemiology and statistics.
-He did his post-doctoral studies at the London School of Hygiene and Tropical Medicine (UK), in collaboration with the European Observatory on Health Systems and Policies.
+Holding a Ph.D. in Public Health from the Université de Montréal, he previously completed a doctorate in medicine and graduate studies in health services administration, epidemiology and statistics.
+He did his post-doctoral studies at the London School of Hygiene and Tropical Medicine, in collaboration with the European Observatory on Health Systems and Policies.